The festival

 Festival patron

-Present at the 9th edition in 2024, Lambert Wilson was seduced by the Liège International Comedy Film Festival and by the Principality in general.
-He therefore enthusiastically accepted to become the patron of this anniversary edition of the FIFCL.
+Present at the 9ᵉ edition in 2024, Lambert Wilson was seduced by the Liège International Comedy Film Festival and the Principality in general.
+It was therefore with great enthusiasm that he agreed to become the patron of the FIFCL and one of its best ambassadors.

 © Bertrand Noël/FIFCL 2024